Spectral theorems for positive algebra homomorphisms: Preliminaries

 \subsection{Partially ordered algebras}

 A \emph{partially ordered algebra} $\oa$ is an associative algebra that is also a partially ordered vector space such that $ab\in\posoa$ for all $a,b\in\posoa$.
-We do not suppose that $\oa$ have an identity element or, if so, that the identity element be positive.
-A partially ordered algebra that is also a Riesz space is a \emph{Riesz algebra}.
+We do not suppose that $\oa$ has an identity element or, if so, that the identity element is positive.
+A partially ordered algebra that is also a vector lattice is a \emph{vector lattice algebra}.
+A \emph{normed vector lattice algebra} is a vector lattice algebra that is supplied with a norm satisfying $\norm{x}\leq\norm{y}$ whenever $x,y\in\oa$ are such that $\abs{x}\leq\abs{y}$.
+A possible identity element need not have norm 1.
+A \emph{Banach lattice algebra} is a normed vector lattice algebra with a complete norm.